softberry/save-image-as/README.md

     function myCustomImageHandler(event){
         toBase64.onChange(event)
         .then(data=>{
-            // Use your date as you like
+            // Use your base64 formatted data as you like })
-        })
     }